 When batteries are connected in parallel, their positive terminals are connected to each other, and their negative terminals are also connected.
 This setup maintains the same voltage as a single battery but increases the overall capacity (amp-hours).
 For example, two 12V batteries with 100Ah each, connected in parallel, will still provide 12V but with a combined capacity of 200Ah.

-2. Benefits of Charging Batteries in Parallel
+2. The Problems When Charging Batteries in Parallel

 3. Step-by-Step Guide to Charging Batteries in Parallel